ScallyBag/MAME-4-PicoChess/README.md

 This will only work on pre-existing PicoChess systems running on Raspbian Buster on a RPi 3, RPi 3b+ or RPi 4b.

 Please be patient and bare in mind that:
-* This is still a work on progress
+* This is still a work in progress
 * Certain functions like 'Alternate Move' & 'Take Back' do not work
 * Loading some Engines, resetting the pieces to 'New Game' and closing or rebooting PicoChess can take a while
 * You will need to match any time shown in the level settings by setting the same or similar times within the Time settings